-Remove Closure Plate Assembly
+Remove Oil Pan Assembly

-- 1. Remove screws securing closure plate to crankcase. - Locate splitting tabs cast into perimeter of closure plate.
-Insert drive end of a 1/2" breaker bar between top splitting tab and crankcase.
-Hold handle horizontal and pull toward you to break RTV seal.
-If necessary, pry at bottom tabs also.
-Do not pry on sealing surfaces as this could cause leaks.
-Carefully pull closure plate from crankcase.
+- 1. Remove screws securing oil pan to crankcase. - Locate splitting tabs cast into perimeter of oil pan.
+Insert drive end of a 1/2" breaker bar between splitting tab and crankcase and turn it to break RTV seal.
+Do not pry on sealing surfaces as this can cause leaks.

-Inspect oil seal in closure plate and remove it if it is worn or damaged.
-Refer to Install Closure Plate Oil Seal in Reassembly for new oil seal installation.
+Inspect oil seal in oil pan and remove it if it is worn or damaged.
+Refer to Install Oil Seal in Oil Pan in Reassembly for new oil seal installation.

-Inspect main bearing surface for wear or damage.
-Refer to specifications.
-Replace closure plate assembly if required.
+Inspect main bearing surface for wear or damage (refer to Specifications).
+Replace oil pan assembly if required.